Skip to main content

 Mapping the entire buyer universe

 Consider a specialty chemicals business preparing for exit.
-Traditional banker outreach might identify 30-40 potential buyers.
-AI analysis could surface that a Korean conglomerate has acquired three similar businesses in Europe over 18 months, that two Indian strategics have announced US expansion plans, and that a Brazilian family office has been building a specialty materials platform.
-The buyer universe expands from 40 to 70, with the new entrants often willing to pay premium multiples for strategic entry.
+Traditional banker outreach might identify 30–40 potential buyers.
+AI analysis could surface that an international conglomerate has acquired three similar businesses in Europe over 18 months, that two potential strategics have announced US expansion plans, and that a family office has been building a specialty materials platform.
+The buyer universe expands from 40 to 70.
+And the new entrants are often willing to pay premium multiples for strategic entry.

-This shift empowers investment bankers to build further relationships and rely on their judgment rather than rote market mapping.
+This shift gives investment bankers room to build further relationships and rely on their judgment rather than rote market mapping.

 Crafting narratives that resonate with specific buyers